Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Introduction

 \section{Introduction}

-Markov chain Monte Carlo (MCMC) is routinely used for Bayesian inference to generate samples from posterior distributions.
-While specialized MCMC algorithms exist for restricted model classes, most generic MCMC algorithms --- adaptable to a broad range of posterior distributions --- are often highly inefficient and scale poorly in the number of parameters.
-Originally proposed by \citet{duane87} and more recently popularized in the statistics community through the works of \citet{neal96, neal10}, Hamiltonian Monte Carlo (HMC) promises a better scalability \citep{neal10, beskos13} and has enjoyed wide-ranging successes as one of the most reliable approaches in general settings \citep{bda13, kruschke14, monnahan16}.
-Probabilistic programming languages Stan and PyMC rely on HMC and its variants to carry out posterior inferences automatically and have made HMC a standard tool for applied Bayesian modeling \citep{stan16, pymc16}.
+Markov chain Monte Carlo is routinely used to generate samples from posterior distributions.
+While specialized algorithms exist for restricted model classes, general-purpose algorithms are often inefficient and scale poorly in the number of parameters.
+Originally proposed by \citet{duane87} and popularized in the statistics community through the works of \citet{neal96, neal10}, Hamiltonian Monte Carlo promises a better scalability \citep{neal10, beskos13} and has enjoyed wide-ranging successes as one of the most reliable approaches in general settings \citep{bda13, kruschke14, monnahan16}.

-Often quoted as the main limitation of HMC is its lack of support for discrete parameters \citep{gelman15, monnahan16}.
-Inference problems involving discrete parameters come up in a wide range of fields, including ecology, social science, system reliability, and epidemiology \citep{berger12, schwarz99, warren13, basu01, parkin09}.
-The difficulty in extending HMC to a discrete parameter space stems from the fact that the construction of HMC proposals relies on a numerical solution of a differential equation.
-The use of a surrogate continuous target distribution may be possible in some special cases \citep{zhang12}, but approximating a discrete parameter of a likelihood by a continuous one is difficult in general \citep{berger12}.
+However, a fundamental limitation of \hmc{} is the lack of support for discrete parameters \citep{gelman15, monnahan16}.
+The difficulty stems from the fact that the construction of \hmc{} proposals relies on a numerical solution of a differential equation.
+The use of a surrogate differentiable target distribution may be possible in special cases \citep{zhang12}, but approximating a discrete parameter of a likelihood by a continuous one is difficult in general \citep{berger12}.

+This article presents \textit{discontinuous \hmc{}}, an extension that can efficiently explore spaces involving ordinal discrete parameters as well as continuous ones.
+The algorithm can also handle discontinuities in piecewise smooth posterior densities, which for example arise from models with structural change points \citep{chib1998changepoint,wagner2002segmented}, latent thresholds \citep{neelon2004isotonic, nakajima2013threshold}, and pseudo-likelihoods \citep{bissiri16}.